-Siberian Huskies come in a variety of colors, from black/grey and white, to a red and white, to pure white.
+Siberian Huskies come in a variety of colors, from black/grey and white, to red and white, to pure white.
 Whilst the darker colors are more common, red Huskies are increasing in popularity.
 Here is the lowdown on the red coloring and what it means if you are considering adopting a Husky puppy.

 Firstly there is not one definitive red color out there.
-You will find that ‘red’ covers everything from a lighter orange color, to a darker chocolate color.
+You will find that ‘red’ covers everything from a lighter orange color to a darker chocolate color.
 In puppies the color that the coat will end up as might not be apparent.
-However like many dogs, you can look at the color around the ears to get an idea of how dark the coat will get in an adult dog.
+However, like many dogs, you can look at the color around the ears to get an idea of how dark the coat will get in an adult dog.

 The red color itself is the result of a recessive gene passed through generations of Huskies.
-Whilst the black colouring is caused by a dominant gene, and hence more common, parents may be carrying the “red gene” and pass it on to their pups.
-If at least one of the parents is carrying this gene then the pups produced may be coloured red, even if both parents are black.
+Whilst the black coloring is caused by a dominant gene, and hence more common, parents may be carrying the “red gene” and pass it on to their pups.
+If at least one of the parents is carrying this gene then the pups produced may be colored red, even if both parents are black.

-So if you are searching for a Husky puppy, or simply observing Huskies in clubs and at shows, the red colouring can be quite striking.
+So if you are searching for a Husky puppy, or simply observing Huskies in clubs and at shows, the red coloring can be quite striking.
 But in the bigger scheme of things the coat color is not as important as a healthy dog resistant to longer term health issues.

-For a more technical description of the genetics involved you can read about it in Todd Wood’s article.
+For a more technical description of the genetics involved, you can read about it in Todd Wood’s article.